BryanTheLai/Data-Engineering-Assignment-RDSY2S2/README.md

 ## Description
 This project involves processing and analyzing scraped data using PySpark, Redis, and Neo4j.
 The aim is to store, process, and analyze text data efficiently.
+Import the .backup file into Neo4J if you just want to see the nodes.

 ## Usage